When I can’t be training dogs, I like to listen to other people talk about training dogs.

 5. Actionable.
 I’m a pretty action-oriented, literal person – so I don’t tend to like really esoteric podcasts.
 A few popular podcasts feel a bit too much like sitting around the bar talking about dogs.
 While I love doing that, I’d rather do it with my real friends!
 The best dog training podcasts are the ones that actually affect my future training sessions.

-Now that you know my criteria for finding the best dog training podcasts, let’s explore the six podcasts that made the cut.
+Now that you know my criteria for finding the best dog training podcasts, let’s explore the seven podcasts that made the cut.

 After scouring the podcast library for years, these are the six that I regularly listen to.
 I’m subscribed to them all and have heard every single episode of many.
 So yeah, they’re that good!